It’s about saying thank you…now more important than ever

 And there you have it.

-If you need further simplification, may we suggest the recent The New York Times article that outlines it for you through a series of illustrations in “How to Tip at the Holidays, According to Doormen, and Nannies, and Weed Guys, and…” Yes, that kind of weed.
+If you need further simplification, may we suggest the The New York Times article that outlines it for you through a series of illustrations in “How to Tip at the Holidays, According to Doormen, and Nannies, and Weed Guys, and…” Yes, that kind of weed.

 This guide was researched using the online resources of Consumer Reports, The Emily Post Institute, The United Postal Service, Sharon Schweitzer, The Chicago Tribune, and The Huffington Post.
 Many thanks to representatives from The United Parcel Post and FedEx who answered my questions.
 Significant input was also provided by friends, family, neighbors, and professionals from South Orange and Maplewood, NJ, Northport, Long Island, Manhattan, NY, Brooklyn, NY, Chicago, IL, Quebec, Canada, the United Kingdom, and Belgium.